 That’s right, he literally said whoa.

-I had a different experience with another person (not a student), let’s call her Marge.
+I had a different experience with another person, let’s call her Marge.
 She believed dinosaurs hadn’t existed.
 In her own words “the government put the bones there as part of a global conspiracy.”
 Once again, I tried to explain why I thought she was mistaken.

 “Alright, how come?”